Updated on September 24, 2024

 • Washing your hands frequently

-Some OTC creams and ointments can prevent cold sores if you apply them before they appear (when warning signs develop).
-They can also improve healing.
+Some OTC creams and ointments can prevent cold sores if you apply them when you notice early symptoms.
+You can also take certain steps to reduce the risk of being infected.

-There are steps you can take to reduce the risk of being infected with the herpes virus.
 There are also ways to prevent cold sores and recurrent outbreaks.
+Common tips include:

 All NewMouth content is medically reviewed and fact-checked by a licensed dentist or orthodontist to ensure the information is factual, current, and relevant.